Techbarsha/MatiksUI/README.md

 This repository currently does not define a separate license file.
 Add one if you plan to distribute or open-source the project publicly.

 ### Built with ❤️ by **Barsha Saha**
-💻 Frontend Developer | Angular Enthusiast
+💻 Frontend Developer | Tech Enthusiast